A brief outline

 When we talk about using leverage as a strategy to build wealth, this is when property investors use the equity that they have built up in one property to buy additional investment properties.
 In other words, instead of using other people’s money to get a return on investment, they’re using their own money.

 This strategy is great for investors who have already built up equity in one or more properties.
 It can be a useful method for wealth building, without having to rely on getting new loans approved and paying back other people’s money.
+Ultimately, using your home equity is a safe and reliable way to raise money for additional real estate investments.

 How to leverage one property to buy another